nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 - **Extension to polygonal meshes**: achieved using piecewise linear interpolation of bathymetry after it is defined on cell nodes.
 - **Central upwind flux**: more accurate than the *Rusanov* flux.
 - **Higher order time stepping**.
+- **Depth positivity**: achieved using reconstruction of total water depth in partially wet/ dry cells.

 <div class='wrapper' align='center'>
 <section>